bzminer/bzminer/README.md

             "blockchain_fee": true, // whether to enable the blockchain dev team fee (enabled by default, currently only available for kaspa)

-            "tbs_watchdog": 1000 // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers },
+            "tbs_watchdog": 1000, // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers

+            "algo_opt": 0 // If algorithm supports it (woodcoin), can set algo_opt to values that change how algorithm runs },
         {
             "algorithm": "kawpow", // pool algorithm